nasa/atd2-fuser/README.md

 all sources.
 As part of the Maven build process a deploy ready zip artifact will be generated.

-From the root directory of the Fuser project execute: *mvn clean install*
+From the root directory of the fuser-nasa-atd2-opensource project execute: *mvn clean install*

+This step is necessary to install all Mosaic ATM libraries.

-The following artifacts should be produced:
+The following artifacts should be produced in the fuser-nasa-atd2-opensource/FuserCoreParent/Fuser/target/ folder:

  - Fuser.jar: JAR file containing the compiled binary representation of the Fuser
  - Fuser-bin.zip: Compressed artifact containing all of the dependencies, configurations, and